-- Mr. D. Advocate: "Ok, I see your point.
-But if we do not know the exact number of languages, how can you study linguistic unity and diversity, then?
-Shouldn't you guys be considering a career change or something?" - "Well, actually that's a very good question, and no, we're not considering a career change.
+- ➤ Mr. D. Advocate: "Ok, I see your point.
+But if we do not know the exact number of languages, how can you study linguistic unity and diversity, then?" - "Well, actually that's a very good question.
 So, let's discuss this with everyone."